vinhngx/CarND-Advanced-Lane-Lines/writeup_template.md

 The base points for start searching the lane is the peak location of the histogram.

 Starting from the bottom section of the image, for each window centred at the base point, if the number of pixel is larger than the threshold, they are determined to form part of the respective lane lines.
+Finally, second order polinomials are fitted to the left and right lanes seperately.
 The outcome of this step for the above test sample is demonstrated in the below image:
 ![alt text][image5]